pkohoutek/adventuregame/README.md

 ## How to Compile and Run Game
 --------------------------------------------------------------------------------------------------
 ### To compile:
+	Copy *.java files to a folder and then run:

 	javac AdventureGame.java
 ### To run:
 	Place all level_.cfg and level_.map (the _ represents the level numbers) files